Class A – New flats on detached blocks of flats

 Importantly the new dwellings must be C3 flats only.
 They cannot be converted to HMOs using Class L. If you wish to move to an HMO full planning would be required.

 See our useful table of all airspace opportunities available within the GPDO.

 The current block must be detached and so not connected to one or more other buildings, even if these are flats.
 The current building must be at least three storeys high and by adding the new storeys you do not exceed 30 metres in height.
 Although plant and machinery may be higher than this.

-You cannot use this permitted development right in Article 2(3) land, SSIs, listed buildings, scheduled monuments, safety hazard area, military explosives area or within 3 kilometres(1.86 miles) of an aerodrome.
+You cannot use Class A permitted development right in Article 2(3) land, SSSIs, listed buildings, scheduled monuments, safety hazard area, military explosives area or within 3 kilometres(1.86 miles) of an aerodrome.
 Article 2(3) land includes conservation areas.